TOTDOG/gaydar/README.md

-# gay-data-collection
+# gaydar
-This is a repo that hosts a website to collect data on the inherent gayness of varying scenarios
+This repo hosts a website to collect data on the inherent gayness of varying scenarios and carries the actual model that is trained on gathered data